Division of Comparative Medicine

 Research

-The Clinical Medicine Unit (CMU) is comprised of veterinarians and veterinary technicians committed to providing superior clinical and preventive veterinary care for nonhuman primates (NHPs) at the Oregon National Primate Research Center (ONPRC).
-The CMU team provides diagnosis and treatment for any medical conditions that may develop, and performs preventive care tasks, including annual physical examinations, weight management, and dental care.
+The Clinical Medicine Unit (CMU) is comprised of veterinarians, certified veterinary technicians, and veterinary research health technicians committed to providing superior clinical and preventive veterinary care for nonhuman primates (NHPs) at the Oregon National Primate Research Center (ONPRC).
+The CMU team diagnoses and treats medical conditions and performs preventive care tasks, including annual physical examinations, weight management, and dental care.
 Our team delivers hundreds of medications daily, tailoring oral formulations according to the individual palates of our NHP patients.
 In addition, CMU performs a multitude of standard veterinary procedures just as would be done for our companion animals (e.g. x-rays; routine diagnostics such as obtaining blood, fecal, and urinary samples; intravenous fluid administration; and routine dental cleanings).

 As is required both for maintaining licensure and to keep current with veterinary practice standards, technicians and veterinarians participate in regular continuing education events.
 Our technical staff are all involved in the American Association for Laboratory Animal Science (AALAS) certification process, attaining gradually higher certification levels as they progress in their careers.
 All veterinary technicians are professionally trained and certified with licensure from the State of Oregon.
 This includes participation in presentations at conferences, symposia, and outreach events, as well as publishing journal articles to share our knowledge with others.
 The veterinary staff provides teaching and mentoring to veterinary and technician students, research and husbandry staff, and many other entities on and off campus, to encourage understanding of research animal care and procedures throughout the biomedical research community.